Kibulala, Ssingo

 Kibulala, Ssingo, commonly known as Kibulala, is a hill in Ssingo County, Kiboga District in Central Uganda.
 The hill rises approximately 1250 m above sea level.
 The name also applied to the village that sits on top of the hill and the Buganda cultural site located there.

 Location

 Kibulala is located approximately 20 km, by road, northwest of Bukomero, the closest large town and location of the subcounty headquarters.
 This is approximately 101 km, by road, northwest of Kampala, the capital of Uganda, and the largest city in that East African country.
-The geographical coordinates of Kibulala, Ssingo are:0°42'41.0"N, 31°55'16.0"E (Laatitude:0.711389; Longitude:31.921111).
+The geographical coordinates of Kibulala, Ssingo are:0°42'41.0"N, 31°55'16.0"E (Latitude:0.711389; Longitude:31.921111).

 Overview

 Kibulala, Ssingo is the location of the burial place of Ssekabaka Wasswa Chwamale Mwanga Winyi, the elder twin brother of Ssekabaka Kato Kintu Kakulukuku, the first Kabaka of Buganda.
 The descendants of Winyi of Kibulala constitute the Buganda Clan known as Ababiito b'eKibulala.
 The late monarch's burial site is recognized by the Buganda Royal Clan.
 Naalinnya Dina Kigga Mukarukidi, a sister to the reigning Buganda King, Kabaka Ronald Muwenda Mutebi II, is culturally assigned to the site.